The Overtime Rule Has Been Blocked. Now What?

 The "overtime rule is the result of a comprehensive, inclusive rulemaking process, and we remain confident in the legality of all aspects of the rule," the DOL said.

 Does this ruling apply to all employers nationwide?

 Yes.
-Because the overtime rule would apply to all states, the judge decided to apply the injunction nationwide.
+Because the overtime rule would apply to all states, the judge decided to

 "A nationwide injunction protects both employees and employers from being subject to different [executive, administrative and professional] exemptions based on location," he said.

 What should I do if my company has already either raised exempt employees' salaries to meet the new threshold or reclassified employees to nonexempt status?

 Employers will likely want to leave decisions in place if they have already provided salary increases to employees in order to maintain their exempt status, said Alfred Robinson Jr., an attorney with Ogletree Deakins in Washington, D.C., and a former acting administrator of the DOL's Wage and Hour Division.
 It would be difficult to take that back.